keboola/website/_platform/platform.md

     desc: Develop components in the language of your choice.
 Sign up for our developer portal access - insert link !!>>>>>>
     icotype: blue
-  - title: Embed Your Way
+  - title: Automatic platform scaling
-    desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns.
+    desc: You write the advanced logic app.
+We take care of automatic infrastructure provisioning and scaling
     icotype: yellow
   - desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns.